Poggen/portfolio/content/blog/simple-solution-for-ssr-flickering.md

 title: Simple solution for SSR flickering
 description: SSR
 ---
-This is a simple solution if your background color is flickering when using SSR.
-For example if you have a site with black background color and when the site is loading there's a white flash.
-That's because your browser doesn't know what the background color is before the site is built.
+This is a simple solution if your background color is flickering on loading when using SSR.
+For example a site with a black background that flashes white on loading.
+That's because your browser doesn't know what the background color is before the site is loaded.

 So the problem is general and the solution is pretty specific.
-I use Gatsby and had this problem since I have a black background color.
+I use Gatsby with Netlify and had this problem since I have a black background color.

-In gatsby-ssr.js add the following lines:
+In gatsby-ssr.js I added:

 ```
 exports.onRenderBody = ({setBodyAttributes,}) => {